mbkde/pbc/README.md

 As part of the pipeline associated with this repo a checkstyle test is run.
 In order to be able to run this locally simply:
 1. Open [IntelliJ IDEA → Preferences → Plugins tab → Marketplace → search CheckStyle-IDEA]
-2. Install the one that matches the name completely
+2. Install the one which matches the name completely
 3. Restart IntelliJ IDEA
 Then, simply scan the file you would like tested using the `Build Engineering Checks` rule.